ekeilty17/ekeilty17.github.io/about/about.md

 ## How to Pronounce My Name

 Almost everyone mispronounces my last name.
 It seems to be that pesky "i" that messes everyone up.
-Below I've given the phonetic pronunciation and the IPA representation of my name, which you could copy-paste into an [IPA reader](http://ipa-reader.xyz/).
+Below I've given the phonetic pronunciation and the IPA representation of my name, which you could copy-paste into an <a href="http://ipa-reader.xyz/" target="_blank">IPA reader</a>.

 <center>
     Eric Keilty &ensp;&ensp;&ensp;&ensp; (air-ik kel-tee) &ensp;&ensp;&ensp;&ensp; /&epsilon;rIk k&epsilon;lti/